 Play up the ceiling or add eye-catching details high on the wall to visually heighten a small space.
-Here, a narrow bathroom benefits from a dramatic textured ceiling, which instantly draws the eye upward.
-The vertical lines in the beaded-board wainscoting help guide the eye toward the ceiling as well.
+Here, a narrow bathroom benefits from a dramatic tile treatment on the front of the soaking up and all the way to the ceiling, which draws the eye upward.
+The shower curtain is hung on a track attached to the ceiling, adding to the height of the room, as well.

 Enlarging a small space is part illusion.
-Lights and mirrors are two key tools that, when used in conjunction with reflective surfaces, can instantly make a small room feel larger.
-This contemporary bathroom uses light and reflective surfaces -- stainless-steel hardware, glass light fixtures, and mirrors -- to create a greater sense of space.
+Lights and mirrors are two key tools that, when used in conjunction with reflective surfaces, can make a small room feel larger.
+This contemporary bathroom uses light and reflective surfaces -- stainless steel hardware, glass light fixtures, and mirrors -- to create a greater sense of space.